thosoo/pwn-CheckPoint-EDGE/README.md

 # pwn-CheckPoint-EDGE
 This project is about taking control over the Check Point UTM-1 EDGE Series.

-The Check Point UTM-1 EDGE Series series of devices has a Octeon Plus CN5010-SCP Processor with 128 MB RAM.These devices are still perfectly usable, however, Check Point has deprecated them long ago.
+The Check Point UTM-1 EDGE Series series of devices has a Octeon Plus CN5010-SCP Processor with 128 MB RAM.
+My variant has a 4 port switch, a WAN port, a DSL modem and even boasts a ExpressCard 54 slot.
+These devices are still perfectly usable, however, Check Point has deprecated them long ago.
 With their shady business model (*service plans for firmware updates*) these devices run age old firmware.
+Even their EULA says that [no Product, nor any portion thereof, may be used by or on behalf of,  accessed by, re-sold to, rented to, or distributed to any other party](https://www.checkpoint.com/support-services/software-license-agreement-limited-hardware-warranty/).

-Additionally, they ignore emails when requesting source code to GPL licensed code, such as U-Boot. (**Argghh GPL Violators..**)
+Additionally, they ignore emails with ease, when requesting source code to GPL licensed code, such as U-Boot. (**Argghh GPL Violators..**)

 ## Table of contents